 Nevada also excludes from its overtime provisions the following employees who are excluded under federal law:

-Nevada has a minimum wage of $8.25 per hour for employers that do not offer a qualified health plan to employees, and $7.25 per hour for employers that do offer a qualified health plan to employees.
-The federal minimum wage is $7.25 per hour.
+Nevada has a minimum wage of $8.25 per hour for employers that do not offer a qualified health plan to employees, and $7.25 per hour, which is the same as the federal minimum wage, for employers that do offer a qualified health plan to employees.

-Minors have a lower minimum wage, equal to 85% of the regular minimum wage.
+Minors have a lower minimum wage, equal to 85 percent of the regular minimum wage.
 There are special minimum wage rates for handicapped workers that can be found in chapter 608 of the Nevada Administrative Code.

 In addition to minors and some disabled individuals, the following employees are not entitled to the minimum wage under Nevada law; some of these exemptions overlap with the federal exemptions:

 Nevada does require rest and meal breaks for employees.
-For every continuous 8-hour period that you work, your employer must provide you with a 30-minute meal break.
-For every four-hour period worked (or a period close to four hours), you are entitled to a 10-minute break.
-However, in certain cases employers can get exemptions from this rule.
-In general, this rule also does not apply to cases where only one person is employed at an establishment.
+For every continuous eight-hour period worked, an employer must provide a 30-minute meal break.
+For every four-hour period worked (or a period close to four hours), employees are entitled to a 10-minute break.
+More exact time breakdowns are provided in Section 16 of this regulation.

 The State of Nevada allows paycheck deductions for dues, rates, and assessments for a hospital association or to other departments and associations maintained for the benefit of employees.
 Other deductions can only be made with the written permission of the employee.
 In order for these deductions to be legal, you should have agreed to your employer's deduction policy when you began working, and you should approve of each individual deduction.